 The abuse being the knife being stuck in, the non belief being the severe pain of the knife being twisted in the already deeply painful wound.

-I am only recently coming to understand the deep psychological affect of not having people you need in your life to believe you, decide to not believe you.
+I am only recently coming to understand the deep psychological effect of not having people you need in your life to believe you and decide to not believe you.

 I’ve dealt with this my entire life, from childhood.